 HOW REGATTAS WORK

 Regattas mostly take place on Sundays, however some events are spread over the weekend and races are scheduled on both Saturdays and Sundays.
-We use Teamsnap to keep you informed about event times, but you can find the Fall race schedule here, and the Spring race schedule here
+We use Teamsnap to keep you informed about event times, but the Spring Schedule is listed under "More info/2024 Regatta Schedule".

 Rowers are expected to report to the coach at least two hours before their race starts.

 Parents typically drop off the rowers to the regattas

 Regatta events are divided by men/women, experience level categories, weights, and disciplines.
 There are two disciplines; sweep rowing and sculling.

 Sweep Rowing: Athletes row with one oar